 Even screens with “night-light” settings, which use warmer colors at night, emit blue light, which the brain interprets as daylight.
 It is best to avoid screens at least a half-hour before bed, especially for those who have trouble falling asleep.

 7. Only take short naps

 Naps throughout the day can prevent a deep sleep throughout the night, though sometimes napping is the healthier option.
 When napping, set alarms and keep it under half an hour (when the body begins to fall into deep sleep).

 It is not recommended for people to stay up late and accumulate a sleep debt, but inconvenient circumstances can make it necessary.
 When it can be planned, people can stockpile their sleep in a sense.
 A few nights of exceptional sleep can help the body cope with restless nights on the following days.
 This is useful when preparing for a road trip or racing against a deadline, but it is important to avoid over-sleeping (which can cause sluggishness).

 The College of Doctoral Studies at Grand Canyon University takes measures to encourage the personal growth of learners, such as halting class participating during breaks.
-Learn more about our many programs by visiting our website or clicking on the Request More Information button on this page.
+Learn more about our many programs, such as the DBA in Management, or clicking on the Request More Information button on this page.